rrocafort/KetoLife/README.md

+Brief Description:
+   - KetoLife website a fictious project of a Full Stack Web Developer Coding Bootcamp provided by Florida Atlantic University powered by Quickstart.

+Programmer: Rainier Rocafort

+Project Overview:
+    - KetoLife is website towards the keto lifestyle that involves sharing keto recipes for baking, breakfast, lunch, dinner and snacks.
+There is a video section on the main page where the video of the week will be posted (This is a fictious). how to use it:
+ - index.html is the main page of the project. there are buttons on the navigation bar that when pressed will take to the recipeMain page where a collection of recipes are found. from there, any recipe can be selected for view. from this page, the user can go back to the recipeMain and select another recipe or go to the index.html

+Technologies used: html and CSS

+Ideas for future improvement
+ - Use of JavaScript to add animation
+ - on the main page, add a carousel of images of most popular food recipes
+ - Add a Separate section for video of the week if using a carousel
+ - Add a rating system so that people can rate their favorite recipe
+ - Greater use of color by combing complementary as wel as contrasting color in the design
+ - Use of backend technologies to store data, so instead of writing a single page per recipe, load a single page and extract from a database the chosen recipe.
+ - have the ability to print the recipe from a database

 These are the websites where images were taken for the school project.
 In any way, shape or form, will these images will be display in an actual Keto Website to host recipes. this is a school project to learn to code in HTML, CSS and JavaScript
 Hidden Valley, food.com, Foodnetwork,